IceWhaleTech/CasaOS-UI/README.md

 yarn build
 ```

-# TODO how to test this project.
+# TODO how to test this project

-# TODO how to deploy this project.
+# TODO how to deploy this project

-# How to contribute to this project.
+# How to contribute to this project

 CasaOS is a community-driven open source project and the people involved are CasaOS users.
 That means CasaOS will always
 need contributions from community members just like you!